-People who currently access community care supports will receive a slightly different letter, which advises them that they will need to provide evidence of their disability as part of their NDIS access request.
+People who currently access community care supports have received a slightly different letter, which advises them that they will need to provide evidence of their disability as part of their NDIS access request.

 It is important to note that current disability supports for these people will continue until they have moved to the Scheme and their NDIS plan is in place.

 People who do not currently receive NSW funded disability supports will have the opportunity to access the Scheme when it starts in their local area, if they are in immediate need of assistance, and do not currently have support.